SagarKS1/Flight_price_prediction/README.md

 2019 and between various cities.
 Size of training set: 10683 records

 Size of test set: 2671 records

+FEATURES:

-1.FEATURES: Airline: The name of the airline.
+1.Airline: The name of the airline.

 2.Date_of_Journey: The date of the journey

 3.Source: The source from which the service begins.

 4.Destination: The destination where the service ends.

 5.Route: The route taken by the flight to reach the destination.

 6.Dep_Time: The time when the journey starts from the source.

 7.Arrival_Time: Time of arrival at the destination.

 8.Duration: Total duration of the flight.

 9.Total_Stops: Total stops between the source and destination.

-10.Additional_Info: Additional information about the flight 11.Price: The price of the ticket
+10.Additional_Info: Additional information about the flight

+11.Price: The price of the ticket